-The following tables show the recording capacity, in hours, for different video bitrates for:
+The tables below show the recording capacity, in hours, for different video bitrates in the following conditions:

-- 1 record channel, that is 1 video + 8 stereo audio tracks in UHD-4K. - With the Operational Disk Size parameter set to 100%. - · With arrays of 900 GB disks. - Without activating the SMPTE 334M packages.
+- In HD and UHD-4K, one record channel corresponds to 1 video + 8 stereo audio tracks. - With the Operational Disk Size parameter set to 100%. - · With arrays of 900 GB disks. - Without activating the SMPTE 334M packages.